Black Moon Rising: Car

 The Black Moon was based on the 1980 Wingho Concordia II designed by Bernard Beaujardins and Clyde Kwok, made by Wingho Auto Classique in Montreal.
 Only one of these had been built, so in the movie, a copy of the car cast from a mold was used for stunts, as well as a third replica of the interior only.

 At the conclusion of the film, dialog between the engineers recovering the vehicle include the phrase "...return to Italy", implying (though without explicitly stating) that the car is meant to be a version of the Ferrari Modulo concept car, with which a similar general design form is shared.

 Reception

 In The New York Times, Vincent Canby wrote that the film "sounds pretty silly, and it is, but it's not painful to watch [...]
 Giving the film its class is Mr. Jones, an actor who has been on the brink of real star status for too many years."
 Writing for the Los Angeles Times, Michael Wilmington praised "the clean thrust of the plot, the furiously lucid action and the canny, almost stylized, minimalist performances of the actors (Jones, Hamilton, [et al.])".

-Review aggregator Rotten Tomatoes gives the film a rating of 47%, based on 15 reviews, with an average rating of 4.4/10.
+Review aggregator Rotten Tomatoes gives the film a rating of 40%, based on 15 reviews.